maeday-modus/pop-fizz/README.md

 ## Introduction

-Pop-fizz is a basic physics engine written in C++.
+Pop-fizz is a basic game engine written in C++.
 We use GLFW and OpenGL for rendering.